solo-io/supergloo/docs/content/setup/gloo_mesh_istio.md

 with Federal Information Processing Standards.

-The following install commands are lifted from the [Installing Istio Multicluster guide]({{% versioned_link_path fromRoot="/guides/installing_istio" %}}), but the `hub` and `tag` values can be added to Istio installation manifest to install Gloo Mesh Istio.
+The following install commands are lifted from the [Installing Istio Multicluster guide]({{% versioned_link_path fromRoot="/guides/installing_istio" %}}), but the `hub` and `tag` values can be added to any Istio installation manifest to install Gloo Mesh Istio.

 {{< tabs >}}
 {{< tab name="Istio 1.7" codelang="shell" >}}